ArtyDaSmarty/Sanctuary/README.md

 - S3 Volume Option For Uploads/Attachments
 - Mini-Servers In Haven Instance
 - Dedicated To One "Big Platform" Over More Federated Style

+*As of 3/28/2026 at 9:36 AM, Sanctuary no longer follows Haven's path, so any updates to Haven after the fact was not applied.
+All future updates to Sanctuary is done by ArtyDaSmarty and contributors.*